Facundo Sava: Coaching career

 In March 2017, Sava was hired for two years at Club Atlético Tigre.
 On 3 June, he announced his resignation following a 3–0 home loss to Club Atlético Vélez Sarsfield.
 At the start of the new year, he returned to Gimnasia where he had left as a player 16 years earlier.
 He left on 21 April, after achieving two wins and three draws from 12 games.

 Sava returned to Quilmes in December 2019.
 In 2021, the team reached the promotion play-off final, losing on penalties to Barracas Central after a goalless draw on 21 December.

 In March 2022, Sava returned to the top flight, being hired by Club Atlético Patronato for the rest of the year.
 He guided the team to the Copa Argentina, winning 2–1 at Gimnasia in the last 16, on penalties against River Plate in the quarter-finals, and on the same method against Boca Juniors in the semi-finals, before defeating Talleres de Córdoba by a single goal in the final on 31 October.
 Days later, he announced that he would not renew his contract.

+Sava moved to Paraguay as manager of Cerro Porteño on 12 February 2023, but was sacked on 9 July.
+On 27 October, he returned to his country's top flight on a 12-month deal replacing Pablo Lavallén at Club Atlético Sarmiento, but left on 28 November.

+On 30 December 2023, Sava was appointed manager of Huracán, but resigned the following 18 February.
+On 3 March 2024, he took over fellow top-tier side Atlético Tucumán.

+Sava resigned on 8 February 2025, and took over Sarmiento on 1 August.